akaliutau/lz-family-archivers/README.md

 | 220 (1M)                    | xz        | -6          | 2:41.48   | 84484                        | 32.6                |
 | 220 (1M)                    | gzip      | -6          | 0:08.37   | 2164                         | 42.4                |

-# Strategy to choose the optimal archive
+# Strategy to choose the optimal archiver

 If there are memory constraints, then the archivers have to be considered in the following order: